NBKRedSpy/QM_ImprovedSort/SteamReadMe.txt

 [h1]Quasimorph Improved Sort[/h1]

-This mod was previously known as "Cost Sort".
+This mod was previously called "Cost Sort".

-This mod's sort orders items so that the best items are first based on cost, remaining durability, uses remaining, when it expires, and more.
+It improves the game's item sorting so that the best items appear first in your inventory.
+Items are still grouped by type (such as weapons, backpacks, augments, etc.), but within each group, sorting prioritizes the most valuable items.
+The sort order considers factors like item cost (highest first), durability, remaining uses, spoilage time, and more.

-This allows the user to only need to look at the first item of a item type section to see which is most likely the best.
+By default, items are also grouped by manufacturer when relevant.
+For example, all energy weapons from the same manufacturer will be grouped together.
+You can disable this grouping if you prefer sorting primarily by price, making the most expensive items appear at the top regardless of manufacturer.
+See the Sort Order section below for full details.

-The [url=https://steamcommunity.com/sharedfiles/filedetails/?id=3481043805]Sort Excess Mod[/url] further extends this mod.
-Check it out to avoid scrolling through pages of the same item.
+For even more advanced inventory management, check out the [url=https://steamcommunity.com/sharedfiles/filedetails/?id=3481043805]Sort Excess Mod[/url], which builds on this mod to help you avoid scrolling through pages of duplicate items.

 [h1]Sort Order[/h1]
 [table]